Xande Silva

-Alexandre "Xande" Nascimento da Costa e Silva (born 16 March 1997) is a Portuguese professional footballer who plays as a winger or forward for French club Dijon.
+Alexandre "Xande" Nascimento da Costa e Silva (born 16 March 1997) is a Portuguese professional footballer who plays as a winger or forward for Israeli Premier League club Hapoel Tel Aviv.

-In his career, he played for Vitória de Guimarães (first team and reserves), West Ham United, Aris and Nottingham Forest.
+In his career, he played for Vitória de Guimarães (first team and reserves), West Ham United, Aris, Nottingham Forest, Dijon and Atlanta United.

 Silva was a youth international for Portugal.

 Club career

 Vitória Guimarães

-Born in Porto, Silva joined Vitória de Guimarães' academy at the age of 17 after a five-year spell at Sporting CP.
+Born in Porto of Angolan descent, Silva joined Vitória de Guimarães' academy at the age of 17 after a five-year spell at Sporting CP.
 He started his senior career with the former's reserves, making his Segunda Liga debut on 17 August 2014 by coming on as a late substitute in a 1–0 away loss against Oliveirense.
 He scored his first goal in the competition the following 18 January, helping the hosts beat Benfica B 4–1.

 Silva's first appearance in the Primeira Liga took place in the penultimate match of the season, and he played 11 minutes in a 0–0 home draw with Benfica after replacing Otávio.
 His maiden league goal occurred on 7 December 2015, in a 3–1 home defeat of Rio Ave.